ScilifelabDataCentre/Anubis/anubis/documentation/Basic-concepts.md

 User
 ----

-User of the system must register an account, and each user must have a valid email account to which emails with instructions on how to set the password is sent.
+A user of the system must register an account, and each user must have a valid email account to which emails with instructions on how to set the password is sent.

 Depending on the site configuration, user accounts may be automatically enabled, or require the explicit enabling by the admin.

 The admin may register accounts, which do not have a valid email address.
 This can be used for pseudo-user accounts which may be useful in some scenarios.

 The admin may allow a user to create calls.
 A user who has created a call becomes the administrator of it, and can deal with nearly all aspects of it.

 Reviewer
 --------